Check for Tread Depth

 Ask the Pros

 There’s no reason to guess.
 Talk to a tire dealer or other authorized professional so you can make certain you’re choosing the best tire option for your vehicle.
 Find out if tire rotation and balancing are included with your new tires.
 If they are not, see if you can bundle the maintenance service.
-Ask the dealer to outline each manufacturer’s warranty and replacement options to make certain your new investment is protected in the long run, and inquire about any specials they might be offering.
+Ask the dealer to outline the manufacturer’s warranty and replacement options to make certain your new investment is protected in the long run, and inquire about any specials they may be offering.
 With these tire-buying tips and some trusted ratings in hand, you should be able to confidently pick out new tires.